anik-amd/butex-notes/texnx/src/content/docs/L3-T1/Economics/introduction/01-introduction.md

 ---
-title: Introduction To Economics
+title: 1.
+Introduction To Economics
 ---

-# Introduction To Economics

 Economics is the study of wealth and human behavior.
 It is the study of how people make choices in the face of limited resources and unlimited wants.